 Peter Lowe joined Hong Kong Disneyland in January 2004 as General Manager, Hotel Operations.
 In October 2009, he was appointed to his current position as Vice President, Hotel Operations, F&B and Business Solutions & Events.
 Currently, Peter serves as Vice President, Operations and is responsible for hotel operations, food and beverage operations, merchandise and environmental affairs.
 A seasoned hotelier with more than twenty five years of experience in the industry, Peter has worked in various locations around the world including England, Indonesia and Hong Kong.

 Terruce joined Hong Kong Disneyland Resort in August 2010 as Director, Travel Trade Sales.
 In September 2011, he was appointed to his current position as Vice President, Sales and Distribution Marketing.
 Terruce leads the sales functions of Hong Kong Disneyland Resort and is responsible for developing and implementing sales and related marketing strategies that continue to deliver great business results.
-This includes oversight of travel trade sales, new markets development, youth, MICE activities and social catering, and marketing programs for these business units, and the Disney Reservation Center.
+This includes oversight of travel trade sales, digital business, MICE activities, Disney Youth Programs, Fairy Tale Weddings and social catering, and marketing programs for these business units, and the Disney Reservation Center.
 Prior to joining Hong Kong Disneyland Resort, Terruce worked for the Hong Kong Tourism Board for 8 years.

 In her role as Vice President of Human Resources, Christine is responsible for the overall Human Resources strategy for Hong Kong Disneyland Resort including Compensation and Benefits, Staffing, Learning and Development, Human Resources Services and Human Resources Systems.
 She was one of the first Cast Member to be hired at Hong Kong Disneyland Resort and joined the team in 2001 as Director of Learning and Development at the resort.